wazo-platform/wazo-doc/source/administration/phonebook.rst

 * state
 * zipcode

-Each line is a field that will be displayed in the directory xlet.
+Each line is a field that will be displayed in the Remote Directory xlet.

 .. figure::  images/phone_book_display.png
    :scale: 85%